Hales–Jewett theorem: Van der Waerden's theorem

+Density Hales-Jewett theorem

 Just as van der Waerden's theorem has a stronger density version in Szemerédi's theorem, the Hales–Jewett theorem also has a density version.
 In this strengthened version of the Hales–Jewett theorem, instead of coloring the entire hypercube W into c colors, one is given an arbitrary subset A of the hypercube W with some given density 0 < δ < 1.
 The theorem states that if H is sufficiently large depending on n and δ, then the set A must necessarily contain an entire combinatorial line.

 The density Hales–Jewett theorem was originally proved by Furstenberg and Katznelson using ergodic theory.
 In 2009, the Polymath Project developed a new proof of the density Hales–Jewett theorem based on ideas from the proof of the corners theorem.
 Dodos, Kanellopoulos, and Tyros gave a simplified version of the Polymath proof.

+Higher dimensions

-The Hales–Jewett is generalized by the Graham–Rothschild theorem, on higher-dimensional combinatorial cubes.
+The Hales–Jewett theorem is further generalized by the Graham–Rothschild theorem on higher-dimensional combinatorial cubes.